Actindo-AG/Documentation/POS/Integration/09_WorkflowAdjustments.md

 # Adjust workflows

-To make payment data from the POS available to other modules such as the *Accounting* or the *Order Management* module, you need to add the cash payment processing to your order workflow.
-In addition, non sales-related postings, such as cash in and cash out, must be processed by the workflow so that they can be posted in the *Accounting*.
+To make payment data from the POS available to other modules such as the *Accounting* or the *Order Management* module, you need to add the cash payment processing to your Import channels order in OMS workflow.
+In addition, non sales-related postings, such as cash in and cash out, must be processed by an additional workflow so that they can be posted in the *Accounting* module.

+For detailed information on workflow configuration, see also [Manage the workflows](../../ActindoWorkFlow/Operation/01_ManageWorkflows.md) in the *Process Orchestration* documentation.

 <!---Zu Info: Die Screenshot stammen teilweise aus der Workflow-Doku.
 Die überarbeiteten/aktualisierten  Screenshots sind dann verfügbar, wenn workflow 2 veröffentlicht ist--->

-## Extend import channels order in OMS workflow
+## Extend Import channels order in OMS workflow

 You need to transfer all sales-related POS postings to the *Order Management* module.
 If an order has been completed, a cash invoice business document (RB) is created in the *Omni-Channel* module and must be posted in the *Order Management* module.
 In addition, the payment must be posted in Accounting.
 To do this, you can include the relevant processing for sales-related POS postings into your existing order workflow.

 > [Info] The *Import channels order in OMS and create delivery note* workflow is available as example workflow in the standard.
-But because transitions of the *POS* module are not available in the standard, the processing is not part of the standard workflow.
+But because transitions of the *POS* module are not available in the standard, the processing is not part of this standard workflow.

+The following procedures describe step-for-step how to enhance the order workflow.

 ### Split order confirmation and cash invoice processing

+Include the necessary cash invoice processing in your Import channels order in OMS workflow.
+To do this, you must include a specific processing for the cash invoice business document (RB).
+The following procedure shows how to include a workflow transition that separates the processing of the cash invoice business document from the processing of the order confirmation business document (AB).

 #### Prerequisites